 Dijon Bourgogne-franche-comte, France Travel Guide

 Major interchange places include Darcy, Place de la République, and Dijon Ville train station.
-Route maps are available at Divia agencies, tram and bus stops, and online.
+Route maps are available at Divia agencies, tram and bus stops, plus digital.
 The light rail lines are simple to follow.

 The official Divia Mobilités app supplies real-up-to-the-minute details and e-tickets.